 However, DACA students may still be eligible for state aid, scholarships, and assistance directly from the school.
 People covered by DACA should consult the school they want to attend to find out how to get access to those sources.
 The FAFSA® may still be required to receive non-federal aid.

 If your parents are illegal residents or foreign citizens, you should not enter a made-up social security number for them in order to complete your application.
-Instead, the FAFSA® asks that students enter “000-00-0000” as your parent or parents’ social security number.
+Instead, the FAFSA® asks that students enter “000-00-0000” as their parent or parents’ social security number.

 It is best that both students and parents be truthful about their citizenship information on the FAFSA®.
 Your information will be confirmed with the relevant government departments before your FAFSA® can be processed.
 However, students and parents should not be worried that their citizenship information will result in deportation or other punishments associated with illegal immigration into the United States.

-Federal student aid is a necessity for many students to get a higher level of education.
+Federal student financial aid is a necessity for many students to get a higher level of education.
 Those who are not citizens of the United States may assume that they are not eligible, but that’s not an absolute.
-Check with your school of choice for help in determining what you are eligible to apply for.
+Check with your school of choice for help in determining what financial aid you are eligible to apply for.